AN EARLY AMERICAN FARM

 CHERRY HILL DURING THE CIVIL WAR

-William Blaisdell most likely constructed the upstairs closet with secret hiding compartment after sustaining these losses.
-Silver, money or other valuables could have been stowed here for the duration of the war.
+William Blaisdell most likely constructed the upstairs closet with a secret hiding compartment after sustaining these losses.
+Silver, money, or other valuables could have been stowed here for the duration of the war.
 The closet with the secret hiding compartment can be seen in the child’s bedroom today.

 By the end of the war farmers in the area had started to recover.
 The growing Federal City created a greater demand for local farmers’ produce.
 In 1865 Blaisdell was able to sell Cherry Hill for $7,000.
 He stayed on as farm manager until all debts were paid to him.
 By 1868 his personal property was again valued at prewar numbers.
 The Blaisdell family returned to Concord, Massachusetts in 1868.